Aliases for NMRAL1 Gene

 NMRAL1 (NmrA Like Redox Sensor 1) is a Protein Coding gene.
-Among its related pathways are Viral mRNA Translation and CDK-mediated phosphorylation and removal of Cdc6.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and Metabolism.
 Gene Ontology (GO) annotations related to this gene include oxidoreductase activity.

 Redox sensor protein.
 Undergoes restructuring and subcellular redistribution in response to changes in intracellular NADPH/NADP(+) levels.
 At low NADPH concentrations the protein is found mainly as a monomer, and binds argininosuccinate synthase (ASS1), the enzyme involved in nitric oxide synthesis.
 Association with ASS1 impairs its activity and reduces the production of nitric oxide, which subsecuently prevents apoptosis.
 Under normal NADPH concentrations, the protein is found as a dimer and hides the binding site for ASS1.
 The homodimer binds one molecule of NADPH.
 Has higher affinity for NADPH than for NADP(+).
 Binding to NADPH is necessary to form a stable dimer.